abderraouf-adjal/ArduinoSpritzCipher/README.md

 > Spritz - a spongy RC4-like stream cipher and hash function.

-This library contains a cryptographic pseudo-random number generator, a Cryptographic hash function, a Message Authentication Code (MAC) function, Data encryption/decryption using Key and Nonce/Salt/IV, and some general-purpose functions such as timing-safe comparison and data wiping from memory.
+This library contains a cryptographic pseudo-random number generator, a cryptographic hash function, a message authentication code (MAC) function, Data encryption/decryption using Key and Nonce/Salt/IV, and some general-purpose functions such as timing-safe comparison and data wiping from memory.

 This C Spritz library can be used to:
   - Hash data